kirkcap/MercuryFramework/README.md

 ![Available Routes](/r1.1/doc_images/RoutesList.jpg?raw=true "Available Routes")

+Congratulations!!
+Now, with Connect & Configuration done, we arrived to the last phase: RUN !
-And now, the REST CRUD services for our ***foo*** table is avialable to use !
+The REST CRUD services for our ***foo*** table is avialable to use !
 Yeah, simple like that !
 Supposing we put the index.php on the root of public_html/www folder of our local server, and that our local server port is 8090, all that is needed to access the service for the first time is to call the URL:

 ```
 http://localhost:8090/index.php/foo